-As well as your degree certificate (awarded at the Graduation Ceremonies each year), employers and other universities.
-For a full list you will also receive a Higher Education of participating countries, visit https://ehea.info/ Achievement Report (HEAR), which is page-full_members. designed to provide greater detail on what Section 6 of the HEAR also records (if you have studied and detail all the modules applicable) any additional roles (such as Student (including the type of assessments and Staff Consultative Committee representative) individual element marks) you have taken.
-It is that you have undertaken. a national requirement that the HEAR includes Both your degree certificate and your HEAR any fail marks, the number of attempts taken are provided at no additional cost to you to pass a module and any academic offences. following the completion of your programme.
+As well as your degree certificate (awarded at the Graduation Ceremonies each year), you will also receive a Higher Education Achievement Report (HEAR), which is designed to provide greater detail on what you have studied and detail all the modules (including the type of assessments and individual element marks) you have taken.
+It is a national requirement that the HEAR includes any fail marks, the number of attempts taken to pass a module and any academic offences.